-Eight minutes before the end of the Kneading process, the Breadman® beeps to let you know this is the time to add any fruit and nuts.

-If you chose Pizza Dough or Dough, the Breadman® beeps to let you know when the dough is ready to be removed.
+- Eight minutes before the end of the Kneading process, the Breadman[®] beeps 4 times to let you know this is the time to add any fruit, nuts, herbs, meat, garlic, etc. - If you chose Pizza Dough or Dough, the Breadman® beeps to let you know when the Dough Cycle is finished and is ready to be removed.
 Then it's up to you to shape it, give it time for a final rising period, and bake it in a conventional oven.

-For other cycles, Breadman® continues to the Baking process.
+For other Cycles, Breadman[®] continues to the Baking process.